-Non-substantive changes are those changes that require the institution to notify DEAC, but do not require prior approval.
-The following are non-substantive changes.
+Non-substantive changes are those changes that require the institution to notify DEAC but do not require prior approval.
+The following are non-substantive changes:

-a.
-Change of President/Chief Executive Officer: When an institution makes a change in its President/CEO, as defined as the replacement of the senior level executive of the institution since the last accreditation evaluation, it must notify the Commission as soon as possible.
+A. Change of President/Chief Executive Officer: When an institution makes a change in its president/CEO, defined as the replacement of the senior level executive of the institution since the last accreditation evaluation, it must notify the Commission as soon as possible.
 The institution must submit a Letter of Notice to the Director of Accreditation.
-The letter must provide a full explanation as to when the change of President/CEO is being made, why it is being made, and how the change will affect the institution's capacity to continue to meet all DEAC Accreditation Standards.
+The letter must provide a full explanation of when the change of president/CEO is being made, why it is being made, and how the change will affect the institution's capacity to continue to meet all DEAC Accreditation Standards.

-The institution provides documentation on the qualifications of the new President/CEO and a summary of the job description.
-The institution agrees that as part of the Change of President/CEO, the new President/CEO may be subject to a background check by DEAC, which may include, but not limited to, DEAC surveys of state educational oversight agencies, federal departments and agencies, consumer protection agencies, checks on the credit history, prior bankruptcy, criminal background, debarment from Federal Student Assistance Programs, the closing of educational institutions in which they were managers or principals, or the loss of accreditation or state approval to operate an educational institution.
+The institution provides documentation on the qualifications of the new president/CEO and a summary of the job description.
+The institution agrees that, as part of the Change of President/CEO, the new president/CEO may be subject to a background check by DEAC, which may include, but not be limited to, DEAC surveys of state educational oversight agencies, federal departments and agencies, and consumer protection agencies; and checks on the credit history, prior bankruptcy, criminal background, debarment from Federal Student Assistance Title IV Programs, the closing of educational institutions in which they were managers or principals, or the loss of accreditation or state approval to operate an educational institution.